zerynth/docs-v3/docs/hardware/ZM1-Development-Board.md

 For step-by-step guide on connecting, running your first example, Please refer to [the Getting started guide for the ZM1-DB](../../gettingstarted/ZM1-DB/)

-## ZM1-DB Software Drivers
+## ZM1-DB Software Library

-For more information on the ZM1-DB Library as software drivers, Its features, functions and examples demos [Please check this Link](../../reference/reference/bsp/zm1_db/)
+For more information on the ZM1-DB Library as software Library, Its features, functions and examples demos [Please check this Link](../../reference/reference/bsp/zm1_db/)